Available width, effective width, and transverse distribution

 Fallacies within the models

-The BD21 model says that once the effect of two wheels overlap, they can be treated as one.
-The distribution lengths and loads concatenated and a rectangular distributed UDL used.
+The BD21/CS454 model says that once the effect of two wheels overlap, they can be treated as one.
+The length between the other limit of the wheel distributions is used, and the sum of the wheel loads, and the result is assumed to act as a rectangular distributed UDL.
 Since standard axles are 1.8m between wheel centres, that means that the effect of an axle becomes a single unit (distributing to 1.8+1.5+h) at only 300mm depth between surface and arch.
-Since the critical load is never at the mid span and the depth off mid span will sensibly always be more than 300mm, Archie has always simply calculated an effective width for an axle.
+Since the critical load position is never at the mid span and the depth off mid span will sensibly always be more than 300mm, Archie has always simply calculated an effective width for an axle.

 Distribution limits

 The models presented assume that distribution cannot pass over a crack and must clearly truncate at the point where the bridge ends or where the load from a second lane (or track) begins to encroach.
 This is a limit that Archie-M cannot understand without the user telling it.
-Archie-M assumes a default limiting width of 2.5m which is the overall width of a typical standard vehicle.
-Cracks may reduce that and verges increase it so please DON’T leave the default unless you are just doing a quick run.
-The limiting width goes into the Archie bridge data on the last page of the wizard (see below).
+Archie-M assumes a default limiting width (called "available width") of 2.5m which is the overall width of a typical standard vehicle, and thus the narrowest plausible lane width.
+Cracks may reduce that and verges increase it so please don't leave the default unless you are just doing a quick run.
+The available width goes into the Archie bridge data on the last page of the wizard.

-Since the distributions are so nonsensical, allowing considerable eccentricity between the applied load and the distributed effect on the arch, there is no particular reason to ensure that any particular “bridge width” is symmetrical about the load concerned.
-If a bridge is 8m wide and has 2 lanes of 3m with verges, the appropriate “bridge width” to put here will be 4m.
-Note, in particular, that there is no reason to truncate to the width between parapets, though there might be a crack based case to limit distribution to the width between spandrel walls.
+Since the distributions are so nonsensical, allowing considerable eccentricity between the applied load and the distributed effect on the arch, there is no particular reason to ensure that any particular “available width” is symmetrical about the load concerned.
+If a bridge is 8m wide and has 2 lanes of 3m with verges, the appropriate “available width” to put here will be 4000mm.
+Note, in particular, that there is no reason to truncate to the width between parapets, unless there is a crack based case to limit distribution to the width between spandrel walls.
 There are two conditions for that, though.
 It must be possible to work out where the inside face is and you must be certain that one wheel of a vehicle will not be running on top of the wall itself.

 The distribution calculation within Archie-M

-Archie will display the “Minimum Effective Width” which is the smallest result for the above calculation taking all the different axles into account.
+Archie-M will display the input available width and the minimum effective width, which shows the smallest result for the above calculation taking all the different axles into account.

 For railway loading the load on the different wheels on an axle may be different because of centripetal forces and nosing.
-For this reason, we based the load files on wheel loads and the axle length and bridge width must be adjusted accordingly.
-If you model a flat span with no fill, the distribution shows as 800mm.
+For this reason, Archie-M provides both axle and wheel load files.
+The wheel loads are half of the axle loads, and the axle width is 0.
+The available width must be adjusted accordingly.

 Still need help?
 Contact Us Contact Us